-Mr. Horoho has a long history as a leader in state, local and national bar association organizations.
-In addition to serving as President of the 29,000-member Pennsylvania Bar Association in 2006, Mr. Horoho has been elected and appointed to numerous PBA committees, task forces and special projects throughout his distinguished career.
-As Chair of the PBA Young Lawyers Division in 1991, he developed and co-produced an education videotape “Children First: Custody, the Courts and Your Family”, that explains the custody process for families experiencing separation and divorce.
+This latest appointment is yet another leadership assignment for Mr. Horoho in state, local, and national bar association organizations.
+In addition to serving as President of the 29,000-member Pennsylvania Bar Association in 2006, he has been elected and appointed to numerous PBA committees, task forces and special projects throughout his distinguished career.
 Mr. Horoho also served for 12 years on the Allegheny County Bar Association’s Board of Governors and was Chairperson of its Family Law and Young Lawyer Sections.

-In 2009, he was appointed by Supreme Court Chief Justice Ron Castille to the Interbranch Commission on Juvenile Justice; a special panel created by Governor Edward Rendell and the Pennsylvania state legislature to investigate the causes of one of the most extraordinary cases of judicial corruption in state history.
-The Commission’s report was completed in May 2010.
+In 2009, he was appointed by Supreme Court Chief Justice Ron Castille to the Interbranch Commission on Juvenile Justice; a special panel created by Governor Edward Rendell and the Pennsylvania General Assembly to investigate the causes of one of the most extraordinary cases of judicial corruption in state history.

-In addition, Mr. Horoho is an adjunct professor on the facility of the University of Pittsburgh School of Law where he teaches a course on Advanced Family Law Trial Advocacy.
+In addition, Mr. Horoho served 13 years as an adjunct professor on the faculty of the University of Pittsburgh School of Law where he taught Advanced Family Law Trial Advocacy.
 He is a frequent lecturer for the Pennsylvania Bar Institute, the PBA and the ACBA on topics of divorce, support, equitable distribution and custody.

-During the past three decades, he has been involved in some of the most complex equitable distribution, divorce and custody cases in Western Pennsylvania.
-He was recognized by his peers for his divorce and family law practice by being selected by Woodward-White to their 25th Anniversary Edition of The Best Lawyers In America and being named a Pennsylvania SuperLawyer since 2004.
+During the past three decades, he has been involved in some of the most complex equitable distribution, divorce, and custody cases in Western Pennsylvania.
+He was recognized by his peers for his divorce and family law practice by being selected by Woodward-White to their 25th Anniversary Edition of The Best Lawyers In America and has been in The Best Lawyers In America since 2007, as well as being named a Pennsylvania SuperLawyer since 2004.

 Mr. Horoho, who received a Bachelor of Science degree in accounting from Saint Francis University and his Juris Doctorate from Duquesne University School of Law.